The Enneagram and Us

 Unlike other personality assessments, no organization owns the copyrights or regulates Enneagram content.
 Don't think of it like a franchised McDonald’s, offering the exact same product all over the world.
 It’s more like a food truck rodeo.
 They're all small businesses and reliant upon a few people to cook and serve customers food.
 But every one of them is independent of the others.
 Their menus, food quality, flavors, cleanliness, and service vary significantly.
-And you can often tell who is has a good product based upon how many people are in line.
+And you can often tell who has a good product based on how many people are in line.

 The upside of this arrangement with the Enneagram is that there are many different writers, speakers, consultants, and coaches that have complete freedom to borrow, add or subtract, and develop it as they like.
 And many have completely different purposes for their assessments, reports, courses, events, Instagram accounts, and more.
 This includes us!
-We've re-written the content to uniquely reflect Christian beliefs and terminology.
+We've rewritten the content to uniquely reflect Christian beliefs and terminology.
 The downside of no one owning, accrediting, or controlling the material is there is no central pot of money to control the quality or pay for scientific research on its validity.
 (That said, there have been several studies on the reliability of several specific assessments or training events and the results are positive - for example click here, here, and here).

 WHERE DID IT COME FROM?